-- 16.7.1 All departments shall maintain a written policy governing the assignment of Summer Session classes.
-Changes to these policies must be approved by a majority of tenured and probationary faculty, the faculty governance committee, the Dean, and the Provost. - 16.7.2 Excluding study abroad, no Summer Session course with more than five students may be canceled without the consent of the faculty member.
-If a Summer Session course enrolling five or fewer students is to be canceled, the faculty member must be notified in writing by the chair or the Dean that the contract is canceled a minimum of two weeks prior to the first day of Summer Session.
-A faculty member may choose to cancel a Summer Session course with more than five students for pedagogical reasons but must do so no later than two weeks prior to the first day of Summer Session. - 16.7.3 The dean, after consulting with departments and with input from Extended Education, determines the Summer Session schedule.
+- 16.8.1 All departments shall maintain a written policy governing the assignment of Summer Session classes.
+Changes to these policies must be approved by a majority of tenured and probationary faculty, the faculty governance committee, the dean, and the Provost. - 16.8.2 The dean, after consulting with departments, determines the Summer Session schedule.
 Departments determine faculty assignments for summer session offerings according to their established policies regarding such faculty assignments.
 The dean may request from the department a rationale for individual course offerings.
-Once Summer Session registration begins, individual course offerings may be cancelled for enrollment reasons only in accordance with 16.7.2.

-16.8 Correspondence and Contracted Independent Study
+Once Summer Session registration begins, individual course offerings may be cancelled for enrollment reasons only in accordance with 16.11. - 16.9 Correspondence and Contracted Independent Study.
 Correspondence and contracted independent study courses are not counted in workload or FTE computations.
 They are governed by University Policy 5400.18.

-16.9 Online courses
+16.10 Online courses

-- 16.9.1 With departmental and dean approval, faculty may teach online courses as part of their regular teaching load. - 16.9.2 Course enrollment policies and caps for online courses shall be set by the department and dean. - 16.9.3 No online course with more than five students may be canceled without the consent of the faculty member.
-If an online course enrolling five or fewer students is to be canceled, the faculty member must be notified in writing by the chair or the Dean that the contract is canceled a minimum of two weeks prior to the first day of the quarter.
-A faculty member may choose to cancel an online course with more than five students for pedagogical reason but must do so no later than two weeks prior to the first day of the quarter. - 16.9.4 The dean, after consulting with departments and Extended Education, determines the schedule of online courses for the academic year.
+- 16.10.1 With departmental and dean approval, faculty may teach online courses as part of their regular teaching load. - 16.10.2 Course enrollment policies and caps for online courses shall be set by the department and dean. - 16.10.3 The dean, after consulting with departments and OCE, determines the schedule of online courses for the academic year.
 Departments determine faculty assignments for online courses during the academic year.
-The dean may request from the department a rationale for individual course offerings. - 16.10 Cohort Programs, Off-Campus, and Special Duties Assignments
+The dean may request from the department a rationale for individual course offerings. - 16.11 Course Cancellations for Low Enrollment.
+Excluding study abroad, no OCE courses with more than five students may be canceled without the consent of the faculty member.
+If a course enrolling five or fewer students is to be canceled, the faculty member must be notified in writing by the chair or the Dean that the contract is canceled a minimum of two (2) weeks prior to the first day of the quarter.
+A faculty member may choose to cancel a course with more than five (5) students for pedagogical reasons but must do so no later than two weeks prior to the first day of the quarter. - 16.12 Cohort Programs, Off-Campus, and Special Duties Assignments.
 Tenured and tenure-track faculty teaching in a cohort program may do so as part of their regular load or paid as an extra teaching assignment.